FOREX-Brexit deal helps keep euro close to 7-week high

 "Without Brexit, the euro might be now liberated from this burden," said Antje Praefcke, a forex analyst at Commerzbank.

-Moreover, expectations that the Federal Reserve may cut interest rates at the Oct.
-30 meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.
+Expectations that the Federal Reserve may cut interest rates at its next meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.

+Money markets are pricing in an 82% chance of a cut at the Oct.
+30 meeting, Refinitiv data shows.

-The pound was slightly weaker, down 0.2% at $1.2865, but still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.
+The pound, last neutral at $1.2892, was still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.
+Euro/sterling was also flat at 86.32 pence.

 The yuan held steady against the dollar after data showed China's economy grew at the weakest pace in more than 27 years in the third quarter due to a costly trade war with the United States and weak factory production.